 French Village is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of French Village citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.57% of adults 25 and older in French Village have a college degree.
+In terms of college education, French Village is nearly on par with the US average for all cities of 21.84%: 19.57% of adults 25 and older in French Village have a bachelor's degree or advanced degree.

 The per capita income in French Village in 2022 was $33,926, which is wealthy relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $135,704 for a family of four.
 However, French Village contains both very wealthy and poor people as well.